 Favorite Team

 Most of us grow up with a favorite team, whether we inherit that team from our family and friends, live in the team’s city, or pick the team for any number of other reasons.
-Collecting baseball cards of a favorite team is the natural first step in collecting.
+Favorite teams are the natural first step in baseball card collecting.
 Whether it’s the Rockies or the Chicago Cubs, your favorites are deeply personal.

 The nice thing about collecting your favorite team is that everyone in the hobby is familiar with the concept.
 Walking up to a table at a card show, going on eBay or going into a card shop, you can utter the simple words, “I collect Yankees cards,” and there’s something for you.